jlumbroso/prog-exam-room-allocation/src/PE1.md

 This function should compute the number of rooms needed, but as provided it always just returns 2, no matter what.
 Instead change it to return `numStudents` divided by `roomSize`, **rounding up** to an integer in cases where it does not divide evenly.
 Try it out using some of the sample input files with different numbers of students, to convince yourself it works properly.

 **Step 5** (5 pts).
 One of the drawbacks of the “greedy” algorithm for assigning students to rooms is that you might end up with a room with only one student alone, at the end of the list.
-A way to (mostly) avoid this problem is to assign the students in “round robin” order: the first student in Room 1, the second student in Room 2, third in Room 3, and so forth up to the *N*-th student in Room N. Next it wraps around: the *(N+1)*-th student goes in Room 1, and the *(N+2)*-th in Room 2, etc. Your next task is to implement this algorithm in the function `assignRoundRobin`.
+A way to (mostly) avoid this problem is to assign the students in “round robin” order: the first student in Room 1, the second student in Room 2, third in Room 3, and so forth up to the *N*-th student in Room N. Next it wraps around: the *(N+1)*-th student goes in Room 1, and the *(N+2)*-th in Room 2, etc. Your next task is to implement this algorithm in the function `assignRobin`.
 After you have it coded up, you can try it out like this:

 ```
-java-introcs ZoomRooms 2 3 < names5.txt
+java-introcs ZoomRooms robin 3 < names5.txt

 Room: 1
 ----------